instantiator/blog-source/blog-site/content/post/sky-hub-blues/index.md

 Sky's `SR203` hub's configuration files are in XML format, but they're not well documented.

-Although it has areas of compatiblity with the ([Broadband Forum TR-098](https://www.broadband-forum.org/pdfs/tr-098-1-2-1.pdf)) standard, the hub only loosely follows it.
-There's no other publicly available documentation around the format of the configuration file, and it's a proprietary product - so there's not much incentive to do so.
+Although it has areas of compatiblity with the [Broadband Forum TR-098](https://www.broadband-forum.org/pdfs/tr-098-1-2-1.pdf) standard, the hub only loosely follows it.
+There's no other publicly available documentation for the format of the configuration file, and it's a proprietary product - so there's not much incentive to do so.

 There are XML elements in the TR-098 standard that look as if they might be usable to configure the hub - but they aren't actually used[^unused].

 [^unused]: Examples of unused XML elements: `WANIPConnection.PortMapping`, `LANHostConfigManagement.DHCPStaticAddress` - both of which would have been very handy if they were in use!

+### Inferred schema

+In the absence of reliable documentation, I've inferred[^inference] an XML schema using variations of my own configuration, which you can use to validate changes before you apply them.

 [^inference]: I used `trang`, a tool by James Clark that can infer a schema from XML samples.
 It's part of the `jing-trang` package (`brew install jing-trang`).

-### Inferred schema

-In the absence of reliable documentation, I've inferred[^inference] an XML schema using variations of my own configuration, which you can use to validate changes before you apply them.

 - **[`sky-sr203-inferred.xsd`](./sky-sr203-inferred.xsd)**

 ## Changing the hub configuration

-Here's the proecss to making an edit:
+Here's the proecss for making an edit:

-1. Download the current config from the hub
+1. Download the current configuration from the hub
+2. Make a copy, and work on the copy (so you always have a backup of the original)
-2. Edit it to add what you want (a reservation, a port forward)
+3. Edit the new working copy, to add what you want (a reservation, a port forward, etc.)
-3. Validate your modified XML before you upload
+4. Validate your modified XML before you upload
-4. Upload it back into the hub
+5. Upload it back into the hub
+6. Allow several minutes for the hub to reboot and read the new configuration
+7. Review the hub's web UI, look for your changes
-5. Download it again afterwards and check your change was accepted
+8. Download the configuration again, to see if your change was accepted

 > 💡 That last step is important: If the hub doesn't recognise a part of the configuration, it can silently ignore it.
 When it does that, it won't appear in the download so you can spot things that didn't work.